briatte/parlnet/README.md

 		- `party` and `partyname`: simplified political party/group abbreviation and full name
 		- `lr`: Left/Right party score
 	- Centrality measures
+		- `n_au` and `n_co`: raw counts of bills authored and cosponsored
-		- `degree`, `distance` and `clustering`: [weighted local measures](http://toreopsahl.com/2010/04/21/article-node-centrality-in-weighted-networks-generalizing-degree-and-shortest-paths/ "Opsahl 2010"), using all three weighting schemes
+		- `degree`, `distance` and `clustering`: [weighted local measures](http://toreopsahl.com/2010/04/21/article-node-centrality-in-weighted-networks-generalizing-degree-and-shortest-paths/ "Opsahl 2010"), using each weighting scheme
 - Edge-level attributes:
 	- `raw` are “raw edge counts”, i.e. the number of cosponsorship ties between two sponsors
 	- `nfw` are “[Newman](http://www-personal.umich.edu/~mejn/papers/016132.pdf "Newman 2001")-[Fowler](http://jhfowler.ucsd.edu/best_connected_congressperson.pdf "Fowler 2006") weights”, i.e. the weighted quantity of bills cosponsored
 	- `gsw` are “[Gross-Shalizi](http://www.latinodecisions.com/files/4013/3840/2978/Gross-Kirkland-Shalizi_Multilevel-Cosponsorship_PolAnlys-submission.pdf "Gross, Kirkland and Shalizi 2012") weights”, i.e. the weighted propensity to cosponsor
 - Network-level attributes
-	- `degree`, `distance` and `clustering`: [weighted global measures](http://toreopsahl.com/2010/04/21/article-node-centrality-in-weighted-networks-generalizing-degree-and-shortest-paths/ "Opsahl 2010"), using all three weighting schemes
+	- `degree`, `distance` and `clustering`: [weighted global measures](http://toreopsahl.com/2010/04/21/article-node-centrality-in-weighted-networks-generalizing-degree-and-shortest-paths/ "Opsahl 2010"), using each weighting scheme
-	- `modularity`: empirical party-based [modularity](http://arxiv.org/abs/physics/0602124 "Newman 2006"), computed against all three kinds of edge weights
+	- `modularity`: empirical party-based [modularity](http://arxiv.org/abs/physics/0602124 "Newman 2006"), using each weighting scheme
 	- `modularity_maximized`: [maximized modularity](http://papers.ssrn.com/sol3/papers.cfm?abstract_id=1437055 "Waugh et al. 2012"), using [Walktrap](http://arxiv.org/abs/physics/0512106 "Pons and Latapy 2005") over random steps 1-50
 	- `modularity_ratio`: empirical / maximized modularity ratio

+It is also technically feasable to build and plot the networks as bipartite graphs, with bills as the primary mode and sponsors as the secondary mode, by using sparse matrixes and only slightly different visualization code.
+The bills, however, have very little attributes of their own (only a few chambers provide keywords or legislative outcomes).

 # ISSUES